 Method #2: Relief Cuts

-Relief cutting is the most failsafe way of removing either rusted bolts or nuts that are stuck fast.
-What you do is cut two or three grooves with a hacksaw or rotary cutting tool into the head of the bolt.
+Relief cutting is the most reliable way of removing rusted bolts or nuts that are stuck fast.
+This includes cutting two or three grooves with a hacksaw or rotary cutting tool into the head of the bolt.
 Cut them almost as deep as the thread.

-Then place a chisel in the groove and hit it with a hammer.
-You want either the bolt to turn in the housing, causing the minimum of damage or the nut to split right off the bolt.
+Then, place a chisel in the groove and strike it with a hammer.
+You want the bolt to turn in the housing, causing as little damage as possible, or the nut to split off the bolt completely.

-Also, by using this method, you should be able to get enough grip on the bolt or nut to clamp on some locking jaw pliers.
+Using this method should help you get enough grip on the bolt or nut to clamp on some locking jaw pliers.
 You can then twist the bolt out of the housing.

 Method #3: Shake the Bolt

-This, like the impact method, is one of the easiest.
-Grab a socket wrench and start twisting the bolt or nut backward and forward, trying to loosen it further each time.
+This is one of the most straightforward methods.
+Grab a socket wrench and start twisting the bolt or nut back and forth, trying to loosen it further each time.

-Feel for the bolt to offer some resistance, and initially, always move the same distance forward as backward, returning the bolt to its original position.
+Feel for the bolt to offer some resistance, and always move the same distance forward and backward, returning the bolt to its original position.
 Gradually increase the rotation with each turn until you see the bolt start to rise out of the housing.

-Grab some penetrating oil and squirt it into the gap you have created between the bolt and the housing.
-This lubricates the hidden thread and allows for a cleaner exit of the bolt.
-Hopefully, there will also be less damage to the threads in the housing.
+Squirt some penetrating fluid into the gap you have created between the bolt and housing.
+This will lubricate the hidden thread and allow for a cleaner exit of the bolt.
+Hopefully, it will also cause less damage to the threads in the housing.

-You will need patience when using this method, but it almost always works.
+You will need patience when using this method, but it will usually work with enough patience.

 Method #4: Drill it Out

-However, this is the go-to method if the bolt has sheared off and is flush with the surface of the material.
+Drilling a bolt could break it into multiple pieces and leave fragments of metal in the hole.
+However, it is the go-to method if the bolt has sheared off and is now sitting flush with the surrounding surface.

 Start with a smaller drill bit, working through the center of the sheared bolt lengthways.
-As the bit works its way down the shaft of the bolt, it heats it, and the same principles of using heat to loosen the bolt apply.
+As the bit works its way down the shaft of the bolt, it will heat it and that heat will help loosen the bolt.

-The bolt also has room to contract when it cools, because the shaft is now hollow.
+The bolt also has more room to contract when it cools, as its shaft will now be hollow.
 If you are lucky, a pair of long-nosed pliers will be sufficient to grip the bolt and twist it out.
-If not, you will have to scale up the size of the drill bit and work through the frozen bolt once more.
+If not, you will need to use a larger drill bit and work through the frozen bolt again.

-Hopefully, the hardware will break apart, and you can clean the hole free of debris.
-Be careful not to damage the thread.
-But if you do need to make repairs; use a universal tap tool.
+Hopefully, the bolt will break apart and you can clear the hole of debris.
+Be careful not to damage the surrounding thread.
+If you do need to make repairs, use a universal tap tool.

 Method #5: Bolt or Screw Extractor

-This method is a little trickier to get right.
-Get it wrong, and you could be causing a more significant problem than the one you were supposed to solve.
+This method is tricky to get right.
+If you get it wrong, you could cause a more significant problem than the one you are trying to solve.

 Start by drilling a small pilot hole into the shaft of the bolt or screw.
-Don’t drill the entire length as this will weaken the integrity of the frozen hardware and also reduce the grip of the extractor.
+Don’t drill the entire length as this will weaken the bolt and also reduce the grip of the extractor.

-Then, insert the extractor bit into the pilot hole, giving it a couple of taps with the hammer.
-Turn the T-bar or locking pliers in a counterclockwise rotation, applying downward pressure.
-At this point, the screw or bolt should twist out.
+Then, insert the extractor bit into the pilot hole and give it a couple of taps with a hammer.
+Turn the T-bar or locking pliers counterclockwise, applying downward pressure.
+This should make the screw or bolt start twisting out.

-Be careful not to snap the extractor bit inside the hollowed hardware.
-If you do, you are going to have a devil of a job getting that bolt out of the hole.
-It may also require a specialist drill bit.
+Be careful not to snap the extractor bit inside the hollowed bolt.
+If you do, it will be extremely difficult to get the bolt out of the hole.
+It might also require a specialist drill bit.

 Method #6: Pipe Wrench

-Fix the head of the pipe wrench over the head of the bolt and tighten it down.
-As you twist, the wrench bites down on the bolt head and grips harder.
-If the hardware is stubborn and won’t move, try the “shake it” technique, by rocking the screw back and forth, increasing the rotation with each turn.
+Place the head of the pipe wrench over the head of the bolt and tighten it down.
+As you twist, the wrench will bite down on the bolt head and grip it harder.
+If the bolt is stubborn and won’t move, try moving the wrench back and forth, increasing the rotation each time.

 Method #7: Weld a Bolt

-This method requires some knowledge of welding and specialist equipment, so it might not be an option for everyone.
-Sometimes the bolt head or nut is so stripped it can’t be turned, even by locking jaw pliers.
-To rectify this, take a nut and bolt head of slightly larger size and tack-weld it to the body of the bolt.
+This method requires some welding knowledge and specialist equipment, so it won’t be an option for everyone.
+Sometimes the bolt head or nut will be so stripped that it can’t be turned, even by locking jaw pliers.
+To overcome this, you can take a nut and bolt head of a slightly larger size and tack-weld it to the body of the bolt.

-Fill the nut with weld as well as running a bead of the weld where the two parts meet.
+Fill the nut with weld and run a bead of the weld where the two parts meet.
 This welding process has the added benefit of heating the bolt to loosen the rusted grip in the housing.
-It also allows you to use a socket on the bolt.
+It will also allow you to use a socket on the bolt.

 Method #8: Air Hammer/Chisel

-This method is similar to the impact procedure in that the air hammer and chisel apply downward force on the stripped hardware to shock it free of the rusted aperture.
-This method, like others, has limited success and works better on screws and bolts that are more exposed.
+This method is similar to using impact as the air hammer and chisel will apply downward force to the stripped hardware to shock it free of the rusted housing.
+Like similar methods, this has limited success and works better on screws and bolts that are more exposed.

 Method #9: Screwdriver